LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 The current Logtalk compiler uses the standard ``read_term/3`` built-in predicate to read and compile a Logtalk source file.
-This improves the compatibility with backend Prolog compilers and their proprietary syntax extensions and standard compliance quirks.
+This improves the compatibility with :term:`backend Prolog compilers <backend Prolog compiler>` and their proprietary syntax extensions and standard compliance quirks.
 But one consequence of this design choice is that invalid Prolog terms or syntax errors may abort the compilation process with limited information given to the user (due to the inherent limitations of the ``read_term/3`` predicate).

 Assuming that all the terms in a source file are valid, there is a set of errors and potential errors, described below, that the compiler will try